urgdog/urg.systems/thonks/new-home.md

 that said, ppl can be real stupid which makes some codes rly dumb. know how to not die #1 job. always do code, but understand *why* is better.
 Helps figure out which things need fix now, and which can be later.
-- Always too many things to do, and its ok to feel overwhelmed, even sad or angry! it gets better, promise. is worth it.
+- **Always too many things to do, and its ok to feel overwhelmed, even sad or angry!**
+**it gets better, promise. is worth it.**

-*Urg says: plan plan plan before do! sometimes look at it and think "why was it done this way, previous owner so dumb" and you laugh and laugh.
-Then you start doing thing your way- a demon will appear and say "i show u why it was done this way" and hurt you.
-Do not tempt this demon by laughing at previous owner.
-Remember you are previous owner too, now. it is ok to look, think about, then come back next day and think again.
+*Urg says: plan plan plan before do! sometimes look and think "why it done this way, previous owner so dumb" and you laugh.
+Then you start doing your way- a demon will appear and say "i show u why done this way" and hurt you very bad.
+Do not tempt demon by laughing at previous owner.
+Remember you are previous owner too, now. it is ok to look, think, then come back next day and think again.
 But!
 Do not fall prey to apathy demon either.
-He says "later" forever.*
+He says "later" forever and nobody does anything.*

 ## internet bonus power infosec like u mean it
 - Physical layer > all: don't forget lockboxes, rekeying (hidey combo locks are great!)
-- change locks! for reals! u never kno who has key from befor!
+- change locks! for reals! u never kno who has key from before!
 - surveillance cams is very helpful - can make good pece of mind and also general 'ups guy was here oh good'
 - Wi-Fi segmentation + VLANs = protec ur important shit, and dont let work into ur shit and don't let ur shit into work. (if WFH, or have any device that touches work).
-    - work is bad, but we need work.
+    - work is bad, but we need work for coins, such is life.
     - treat work device like a creepy creep. cuz it is. trust urg on this.

 did u read all this? u r now house shaman. good job